pnp/pnpcore/docs/using-the-sdk/admin-sharepoint-apps.md

 ```
 ## Enable or disable the SharePoint app service principal

-The SharePoint app service can be enabled or disabled via Azure Active Directory portal or via code.
+The SharePoint app service principal can be enabled or disabled using the Azure Active Directory portal or via code.
 The `Enable` and `Disable` operations can be found on the `IServicePrincipal` interface:

 ```csharp
 // Enable the ServicePrincipal